lmnr-ai/lmnr-ts/README.md

 - `update(props)` - update the current trace or span and return it.
 Returns `TraceContext` or `SpanContext`.
 Useful when some metadata becomes known later during the program execution

 In addition, `SpanContext` allows you to:
-- `event(templateName: string, props: SpanEventProps)` - emit a custom event at any point
+- `event(name: string, props: SpanEventProps)` - emit a custom event at any point
-- `evaluateEvent(templateName: string, data: str, props: SpanEvaluateEventProps)` - register a possible event for automatic checking by Laminar.
+- `evaluateEvent(name: string, evaluator: string, data: Record<string, NodeInput>, props: SpanEvaluateEventProps)` - register a possible event for automatic checking by Laminar.
 - `end(props: UpdateSpanProps)` – update the current span, and terminate it

 ### Example